Ries1ing/-CameraComponent/README.md

 ## Introduction

-  As a data scientist with *"only"* a bachelor’s in
+  As a data scientist with *"only"* a bachelor’s in Physics and